 These objectives can be checked for several speeds or loading conditions.

 An interesting example: hull shape design optimization saved this ferry company USD 337,000 per year and reduced fuel consumption by 13%.

 "Having been involved in developing different concept designs in the past 2 years, we cannot stress enough the importance of small hull optimisations.
-NUMECA's FINE™/Marine is the perfect tool for the job.
+Cadence's FINE™/Marine is the perfect tool for the job.
 We can now confidently deliver the most efficient design for any set of requirements, be it in the displacement or planning regime."

 Liviu Galatanu, Director of BD & Integration at GLO Marine